IntersectMBO/plutus/.github/ISSUE_TEMPLATE/bug_report.md

 *External*   otherwise.

 **Area**
-*PlutusTx*    Related to the GHC plugin, Haskell-to-Plutus compiler, on-code *PAB*    Related to the Plutus application backend (PAB), emulator, Plutus libraries *Marlowe* Related to Marlowe
+*PlutusTx*    Related to the GHC plugin, Haskell-to-Plutus compiler, on-chain code *PAB*    Related to the Plutus application backend (PAB), emulator, Plutus libraries *Marlowe* Related to Marlowe
 *Other*   Any other topic (Playgrounds, etc.)